Is Erectile Dysfunction a Sign of Infertility?

 Erectile Dysfunction and Infertility

-Both erectile dysfunction (ED) and infertility will affect a man’s sexual health as well as the ability to have children.
+Both erectile dysfunction (ED) and infertility will affect a man’s sexual health and the ability to have children.
 However, each one will affect that ability in different ways.

 - Heart disease